 (4) If a direction is given under subsection (2), the arbitrator is to cause the text of the direction to be published in the Gazette within 14 days after the direction is given and, within 14 days after any person asks the arbitrator to give to the person a copy of the direction, the arbitrator is to comply with the request.

-(5) The text of a direction given under subsection (2) is to be tabled in both Houses of Parliament not later than 14 sitting days of the day on which the direction was given and included in the annual report submitted by the arbitrator under section 66 of the Financial Administration and Audit Act 1985.
+(5) The text of a direction given under subsection (2) is to be tabled in both Houses of Parliament not later than 14 sitting days of the day on which the direction was given and included in the annual report submitted by the arbitrator under Part 5 of the Financial Management Act 2006.

+[Section 75 amended by No. 77 of 2006 s.
+17.]

 76. Copies of decisions to be given to the local Regulator

 Where under the Code the arbitrator is required to give a copy of a draft decision or a final decision to the parties to a dispute, the arbitrator is to also give a copy of the decision to the local Regulator as defined in section 11.